Marzenah/ProPublicaSearches/README.md

 `pip install -r requirements.txt`

-You will also need to get your own ProPublica [key](https://www.propublica.org/datastore/api/propublica-congress-api) and save it in a config.txt file that is included as an empty file.
+You will also need to get your own ProPublica [key](https://www.propublica.org/datastore/api/propublica-congress-api) and save it in a key.txt file that is included as an empty file.

 ## Run ##
 This program is initiated by running the GUI.py file: